Highlights for New Users

 Focus Follows Mouse

-This option is off by default, but can be enabled under Preferences > Pointer > Focus follows mouse.
+This option is off by default, but can be enabled under Settings > Pointer > Focus follows mouse.
 It only affects iTerm2 windows.

 Middle Button Paste